cshim31/crawler/ReadME.md

 # GT Crawler

 GT crawler is an application for crawling course information in Georgia Tech

+## Description

+Following app used "Fiddler Everywhere" application and tracked how the variables are named and sent to Georgia Tech web server.
+Crawled data is saved

 ## Installation

 clone the repository and use package manager pip to install libraries

 ```bash